-To adjust your tablet's autorotate lock when the tablet is undocked:
+To adjust your tablet's autorotate lock:

 1. Swipe from the right edge of the TouchPad or touch screen to display the charms, and then tap Settings.
 2. Tap the Screen icon at the bottom right.
-Tap the Autorotate Lock icon to lock your current tablet screen in place and to prevent rotation.
+Tap the autorotate lock icon to lock your current tablet screen in place and to prevent rotation.
 The icon displays a lock symbol when autorotate lock is active.
-To turn off the autorotate lock, tap the Autorotate Lock icon again.
+To turn off the autorotate lock, tap the autorotate lock icon again.